 "P.FAXTONET" requires that the TOE prevents accesses through the telephone line connected to the MFD's fax interface from accessing the internal network through the MFD's network interface.
-This organisational security policy is implemented by the following security functions.
+This organisational security policy is implemented by the following security function.

-1. Fax Flow Control (TSF\FDC)
+1. Fax Flow Control (TSF_FFL)